Master of Professional Psychology

 Overview

-The Master of Professional Psychology (MProfPsych) is a fifth-year program in psychology, open to graduates of an APAC accredited fourth-year psychology program.
+The Master of Professional Psychology (MProfPsych) is a fifth-year program in psychology, open to graduates of an APAC accredited fourth-year (or equivalent) psychology program.

-The MProfPsych program is designed to provide graduates in psychology with an additional year of full-time education in the professional practice of psychology.
-This year prepares graduates for a final year of supervised practice prior to general registration as a Psychologist.
+The MProfPsych program is designed to provide graduates in psychology with an additional year of education in the professional practice of psychology.
+This year prepares graduates for a final year of supervised practice prior to general registration as a psychologist.

-This program offers students the ‘5 + 1’ model to register as a Provisional Psychologist through this supervised practice pathway.
+This program offers students the ‘5 + 1’ pathway to registration as a psychologist through this supervised practice pathway.

 Professional recognition